“Two contemporary yet comfy barn conversions, hidden on an idyllic farm near the beaches of North Devon (each sleeps 2-6)”

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

-The Calfshed has 2 double bedrooms, 1 of which can be made up as a twin.
-The Lambshed is larger with 3 double bedrooms (again, 1 can be set up with twin beds).
-Both cottages have space for 2 baby cots, and larger groups can book both properties (sleeping 10 plus 4 babies).
+The Calfshed has two double bedrooms, one of which can be made up as a twin.
+The Lambshed is larger with three double bedrooms (again, one can be set up with twin beds).
+Both cottages have space for two baby cots, and larger groups can book both properties (sleeping 10 plus 4 babies).

 - Full-size baby cots

 Remember baby and child equipment may be limited or need pre-booking